David-Yacoub/Explore-US-Bikeshare-Data-python-_project/README.md

-# This is my very first code I spent alot of time and effort to finish this project
+# This is my very first code with python

 I used bikeshare2.py given by Udacity to fill the spaces at it and this is very helpful to me as a start to type code.
 I used fwd 1st project pdf fiel as a main guide for the steps but I didn't copied the code from it.